3dgeo-heidelberg/helios/BUILDME.md

 - Download the files "release-1928-x64-gdal-3-3-2-mapserver-7-6-4-libs.zip" and
 "gdal-303-1928-x64-core.msi".
 - Create a folder named gdal inside the lib folder (lib/gdal) and extract the contents of the zip file there. lib/gdal/include and lib/gdal/lib must exist after the extraction.
 - Install the .msi file (By default, C:\Program Files\GDAL).
-Take note of this path.
+Take note of the installation path.
 - Finally, rename the lib/gdal/include/boost folder to lib/gdal/include/boost-gdal to avoid conflicts when building helios++